QUEENSLAND STATE CLINICAL DIRECTOR

 - Possess advanced level critical thinking and reasoning, problem-solving, negotiation and high-level communication skills to maintain effective collaborative work relationships with a wide range of partners and stakeholders to ensure effective team functioning, positive patient outcomes and the achievement of departmental objectives.

-- High level governance experience including membership and active contribution to governance committees.
+- High level governance experience, including membership and active contribution to governance committees at either a local, state and national level.

-- Demonstrates ability to lead and promote innovative models and quality improvement activities, participating in continuing professional development activities as directed by the relevant specialist college and supervisor/manager to maintain registration and personal professional improvement.
+- Demonstrated ability to lead and promote innovative models and experience in quality improvement activities and clinical audit, and participating in continuing professional development activities as directed by the relevant specialist college and supervisor/manager to maintain registration and personal professional improvement.

 - Direct Reports: 7 (minimum)